-Common stock offered by us shares.
+Common stock offered by us 3,575,000 shares.

-Common stock to be outstanding after the offering shares (shares if the underwriters exercise their over-allotment option in full).
+Common stock to be outstanding after the offering 28,581,033 shares (29,117,283 shares if the underwriters exercise their over-allotment option n full).

-Underwriters' over-allotment option

-We have granted the underwriters a -day option to purchase up to additional shares of our common stock on the same terms and conditions described herein, solely to cover overallotments, if any.
+Underwriters' over-allotment option We have granted the underwriters a 30-day option to purchase up to 536,250 additional shares of our common stock on the same terms and conditions described herein, solely to cover overallotments, if any.

-Use of proceeds

-We estimate that the net proceeds from this offering will be approximately \$million, or approximately \$million if the underwriters exercise their over-allotment option in full, at an assumed initial public offering price of \$per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discount and estimated offering expenses payable by us.
+Use of proceeds We estimate that the net proceeds from this offering will be approximately \$20.4 million, or approximately \$23.9 million if the underwriters exercise their over-allotment option in full, after deducting the underwriting discount and estimated offering expenses payable by us.

-We expect to use the net proceeds from this offering to fund the continued commercialization of the ARTAS System, to complete the research and development of the robotic implantation functionality currently in clinical development, to fund other planned research and product development activities and for general corporate purposes, which may include scheduled repayments of our outstanding loan.
-See "Use of Proceeds" on page 51 for a more complete description of the intended use of proceeds from this offering.
+We expect to use existing cash and cash equivalents, including the cash received in connection with the issuance of our Convertible Notes, together with the net proceeds from this offering to fund the continued commercialization of the ARTAS System, to complete the research and development of the robotic implantation functionality currently in clinical development, to fund other planned research and product development activities and for general corporate purposes, which may include scheduled repayments of our outstanding loan.
+See "Use of Proceeds" on page 52 for a more complete description of the intended use of proceeds from this offering.

 Risk factors Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 11 and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in our common stock.
+See "Risk Factors" beginning on page 12 and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in our common stock.

-Proposed NASDAQ Global Market symbol "HAIR"
+NASDAQ Global Market symbol "HAIR"

-The number of shares of common stock to be outstanding after this offering is based on 242,919,882 shares of common stock outstanding as of June 30, 2017, and includes an aggregate of 226,717,977 shares of common stock issuable upon conversion of our outstanding preferred stock at June 30, 2017, and excludes, as of that date, the following:
+The number of shares of common stock to be outstanding after this offering is based on 25,006,033 shares of common stock outstanding as of June 30, 2017, and includes an aggregate of (i) 22,671,601 shares of common stock issuable upon conversion of our outstanding preferred stock at June 30, 2017 and (ii) 714,271 shares of common stock issued pursuant to the conversion of the aggregate principal amount of the Convertible Notes, at the initial public offering price of \$7.00 per share and excludes, as of that date, the following:

-- 19,398,976 shares of common stock issuable upon the exercise of outstanding stock options having a weighted-average exercise price of \$0.18 per share; - 3,851,412 shares of common stock issuable upon exercise of outstanding warrants; - 2,795,080 shares of common stock reserved for issuance pursuant to future awards under our 2015 Equity Incentive Plan, as amended, which will become available for issuance under our 2017 Equity Incentive Award Plan after consummation of this offering;
+- 1,937,060 shares of common stock issuable upon the exercise of outstanding stock options having a weighted-average exercise price of \$1.76 per share; - 385,126 shares of common stock issuable upon exercise of outstanding warrants; - 282,344 shares of common stock reserved for issuance pursuant to future awards under our 2015 Equity Incentive Plan, as amended, which will become available for issuance under our 2017 Equity Incentive Award Plan after consummation of this offering;

-- shares of common stock reserved for issuance pursuant to future awards under our 2017 Equity Incentive Award Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering; and - shares of common stock reserved for issuance pursuant to future awards under our Employee Stock Purchase Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering.
+- 1,913,831 shares of common stock reserved for issuance pursuant to future awards under our 2017 Equity Incentive Award Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering; and - 274,168 shares of common stock reserved for issuance pursuant to future awards under our Employee Stock Purchase Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering.